FAKE NEWS | China Unveils Ancient Map Claiming Entire World

 All the mountains and valleys,

-Are the property of the Son of Heaven.
+Belong to the Son of Heaven.

 “Do you think this poem would have been written if that wasn’t true?” she asked.